Web-Feet/coasterdocs/blocks.md

 #### Default Options

-There are a number of options available to every block, these include:
+There are a number of options available to every block, these are:

-#### Parameters

 | Key                 | Type          | Default             |
 | ------------------- | ------------- | ------------------- |